MathAndMagic/.github/profile/README.md

   - Rust / Go developers - to work on backend services for our new projects
   - Vue.js developers - to work on UI for Bridge and other applications / services

-  If you're find any of these attractive, please write us at jobs@starfleetai.com.
+  If you're find any of these attractive, please write us at jobs@mathandmagic.ai.

   <details>
     <summary>A few things to know upfront:</summary>